SinaEghbal/ai-assignment-4-reinforcement-learning/handout/mdp.md

 which you'll get if you store optimal actions from the most recent round of value iteration updates.

-The following command loads your ```ValueIterationAgent```, computing a policy and executing it 10 times.
-Press a key to cycle through values, Q-values, and the simulation.
+The following command loads your ```ValueIterationAgent```, computing a policy and executing it 10 times
-You should find that the value of the start state  (V(_start_), which you can read off of the GUI) and the empirical resulting average reward (printed after the 10 rounds of execution finish) are quite close.

 ```
 python gridworld.py -a value -i 100 -k 10
 ```

+Press any key to cycle through values, Q-values, and the simulation.
+You should find that the value of the start state  (V(_start_), which you can read off of the GUI) and the empirical resulting average reward (printed after the 10 rounds of execution finish) are quite close.

 **Hint:** On the default ```BookGrid```, running value iteration for 5 iterations should give you this output: